Focus, discipline, honesty, resilience, and integrity in the startup world.

 Planning and forecasting tools

-Planning and forecasting doesn’t mean you’ll know the future, but it does mean you’ll be more prepared.
+Planning and forecasting doesn’t mean you’ll know the future, but it does mean you’ll be more prepared, adaptable, and resilient.
 These tools are often needed when working with investors, advisors, and key employees.

 Some questions to ask are: is the company registered with all the correct entities? does it have the right insurance? is it in compliance with local and state agencies?